Free: Healthy Freezer Meals Recipe Ebook

 Storage Instructions

-Store leftovers covered in an airtight container or Mason jar.
+Store leftovers covered in an airtight container or mason jar.

 How Long Does Salsa Last In The Fridge?